kovee/dcstargetprofile/README.md

 BACKWARD position.
 It is meant to be used for control options that are not directly tied to the controls of the airplane but to controlling the game itself, or various external tools.

+The DOWN layer is common between all supported aircrafts.